-If you’re wondering how to become certified in wind energy, we can help.
-If you want to explore opportunities that can come with wind energy training, we can help with that, too.
+Wondering how to become certified in wind energy?
+We can help.
+We can also help explore diverse opportunities that can come with wind energy training.
 In fact, we’re here to answer as many of the “how to become a wind turbine technician” questions as possible:

 Do I need to travel?